Staying Healthy and Reducing Transmission

 Risk Reduction is Necessary During the Acute Stage When HIV is Highly Transmissible

-Studies have shown that the efficiency of HIV transmission is directly proportional to the viral load in the transmitting individual (Quinn et al., 2000), i.e., the higher the viral load, the easier it is to transmit HIV.
-Yet it is difficult, if not impossible, "to quantify risks -- with an appropriate degree of accuracy -- for any specific individual in the 'real-world'" in terms of risks for HIV transmission (Gerberry and Blower, 2011: 1120).
+Studies have shown that the efficiency of HIV transmission is directly proportional to the viral load in the transmitting individual (Blaser et al., 2014), i.e., the higher the viral load, the easier it is to transmit HIV.
+Yet it is difficult, if not impossible, "to quantify risks with an appropriate degree of accuracy for any specific individual in the 'real-world'" in terms of risks for HIV transmission (Gerberry and Blower, 2011: 1120).

 The Relationship Between HIV and Other STIs is Complicated